Is Board Software Right For My Organisation?

 - Board Portals – corporate focused

-- Board software – with SME and Non-profit focus
+- Board software – with a focus on SMEs and Nonprofits

 This article focuses on those offerings which could be regarded as ‘the more modern implementation’ and are known to the writer: